 One of the reasons for a library is to engender a love of reading and for the children to pick a book that is exciting and wondrous.
 It might not be a book they can read but they chose it because they love the cover or the pictures or the title.
 They have chosen it because it is magical.

-Unfortunately, Covid-19 circumstances have meant that the children have not been able to use the library as we originally intended.
-However, we want the children to be able to continue their love of reading and take home some of our library books.
+We want the children to be able to continue their love of reading and take home some of our library books.
 These will be in addition to their normal home reading books.

 So if you’re child brings home a library book, please spend some time sharing the book with them!
 This could be reading it with them, discussing the images or just talking about it.